r0b3rt24/564Fall/concepts.md

 ### Storeage Engine & Relational Engine
 #### Storeage Engine
+def
+: a software module used to create, read, and update data between the disk and memory while still maintaining data integrity (rollback journals and write-ahead logs).

+component
-indexing, backup and restore, concurrency control, logging, and recovery.
+: indexing, backup and restore, concurrency control, logging, and recovery.
 #### Relational Engine
+def
+: Optimizes the query plan and chooses the best algorithms such as for searching and sorting.
+(Query Optimizer) component
-SQL parser, catalogs, query optimization, query execution.
+: SQL parser, catalogs, query optimization, query execution.

 ## SQL
 ### 5 integrity constraints